 This is the platform that will benefit your company name the most in the modern world, without needing you to invest a hefty amount or any amount at all.
 Get super active on Facebook, Twitter, and Instagram and regularly keep posting about your food truck business.

-The right ads should play a part in your business plans for food trucks.
+The right ads should play a part in your food truck start up business plan.
 This will help people get to know about you, your products and your special offers.
 Social media is a great way to communicate with potential or existing customers.

 Step Ten: Grow, Expand and Develop the Business